Updated: Nov 2

-Make sure you take time to take breaks in a way that makes you feel restful.
+Make sure you take breaks in a way that makes you feel restful.
 Go for a walk.
-Sit in a dark and quiet room for 10 minutes to meditate or just enjoy the silence.
-Curl up on the couch and read a book instead of going to that party if you're feeling overwhelmed.
+Sit in a dark, quiet room for 10 minutes to meditate or enjoy the silence.
+Curl up on the couch and read a book instead of going to the party if you're feeling overwhelmed.

 Remember to breathe

-Deep slow breathing can help to reduce the physical and mental symptoms of stress and anxiety.
+Deep slow breathing can help reduce stress and anxiety's physical and mental symptoms.
 If your body is tight with tension, you may notice that you are taking shallow quick breaths.
 This can lead to an increase in heart rate and blood pressure.
 Taking time to breathe slowly and deeply can help to stop these symptoms.